effi flo

 The Bottom Line

-Clay is one of the best tools in the recruiting automation stack — and I say that as someone who's used it longer and more intensively than most.
-Its waterfall enrichment architecture, 75+ provider integrations, and HTTP API capability make it uniquely suited for recruiting workflows.
+Clay is one of the best tools in the recruiting automation stack - and I say that as someone who's used it longer and more intensively than most.
+Bullhorn's 2026 GRID report confirms what we've seen firsthand: staffing firms using automation are twice as likely to have increased revenue than those still running manual processes.
+Its waterfall enrichment architecture, 150+ provider integrations, and HTTP API capability make it uniquely suited for recruiting workflows.

 But Clay is a tool, not a system.
 The agencies that get the most value from Clay are the ones that embed it within a larger growth architecture - combining enrichment with AI matching, pipeline intelligence, and multi-system integration.